US/DS Light Blinking: Causes and Fixes

 • Planned maintenance windows

-When this happens, even if your modem and in-home connections are fine, the break in your ISP link causes the US/DS blinking while it searches for a connection.
+When this happens, even if your in‑home connections are fine, the break in your ISP link causes US/DS blinking while the modem searches for a connection.

-You’ll typically see service updates for widespread regional outages on your ISP’s website, app notifications or social media pages.
+You’ll typically see service updates for widespread outages on your ISP’s website, app, or social media pages.

 For smaller neighborhoods, reach out to neighbors to see if they have connectivity before assuming an isolated equipment issue.
-Outages don’t require any action beyond waiting patiently for restoration.
+Outages usually resolve without action beyond waiting.

 Here are the outage maps for some popular internet service providers located across the United States: